gabrielflorit/livecoding/README.md

 ### Slider

-* when you're to the right, the left position/width has been reset, and viceversa
 * fix increment steps
 * add better handle ... handling (make it wider? make handle mouseover visible?)
 * add the down-arrow under bar bottom center